gfoury/UX305FA-DSDT-Patch/README.md

 * AsusNBFKeys v2.4: http://forum.osxlatitude.com/index.php?/topic/1968-fn-hotkey-and-als-a-driver-for-asus-notebooks/
 * AX88772: http://www.asix.com.tw/download.php?sub=driverdetail&PItemID=86

-## Notes to self
+## Random notes

-The command to enable HiDPI mode is
+The command to force-enable HiDPI mode is

 ```
 sudo defaults write /Library/Preferences/com.apple.windowserver.plist DisplayResolutionEnabled -bool true
 ```

-In order to use HiDPI mode at resolutions above 960x540, you need [SwitchResX] (http://www.madrau.com/srx_download/download.html).
+On the 1920x1080 display: in order to use HiDPI mode at resolutions above 960x540, you need [SwitchResX] (http://www.madrau.com/srx_download/download.html).
 Select your monitor, switch to the "Custom Resolutions" tab, then use "+" to add "Scaled" resolutions at twice the size you really want.
 "3200x1800" gives a virtual 1600x900 display.

 ## Credits